GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 This tutorial demonstrates how to deploy Grafana serverless and restrict access to the dashboard.
 This tutorial is for developers, DevOps engineers, and anyone interested in deploying applications serverless or restricting access to them.

-Tou use this tutorial, you need basic knowledge of Google Cloud, Grafana, and Terraform, and you need to own a domain and be able to modify its A record.
+To use this tutorial, you need basic knowledge of Google Cloud, Grafana, and Terraform, and you need to own a domain and be able to modify its A record.

 ![Serverless Grafana architecture](https://storage.googleapis.com/gcp-community/tutorials/serverless-grafana-with-iap/grafana-iap-architecture.png)